10 Ways Teaching Has Changed In The Last 10 Years

 4. Apps have fallen in favor

-Many teachers have either given up on apps, or shifted their use to something more intermittent and isolated than clean-sheet-redesign/apps-are-the-new-textbooks.
+Many teachers have either given up on apps or shifted their use to something more intermittent and isolated than clean-sheet-redesign/apps-are-the-new-textbooks.
+10 years ago, this is not the future many predicted.

 6. Equity & identity matter to students more than ever